justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 {{<loop-vid caption="A larger jar was needed for this one!
 The thresholding algorithm was surprisingly still able ot catch the peak to some extent, despite minimal contrast." src="/imgs/blog-imgs/sourdough-starter-monitor/2018-06-10 Out of Fridge.mp4">}}

 ### June 23, First Feeding
-{{<loop-vid caption="A larger jar was needed for this one!
-The thresholding algorithm was surprisingly still able ot catch the peak to some extent, despite minimal contrast." src="/imgs/blog-imgs/sourdough-starter-monitor/2018-06-23 First Feeding.mp4">}}
+{{<loop-vid caption="After some neglect, the starter only rose to ~50%..." src="/imgs/blog-imgs/sourdough-starter-monitor/2018-06-23 First Feeding.mp4">}}

 ### June 23, Refeeding
-{{<loop-vid caption="A larger jar was needed for this one!
-The thresholding algorithm was surprisingly still able ot catch the peak to some extent, despite minimal contrast." src="/imgs/blog-imgs/sourdough-starter-monitor/2018-06-23 Refeeding.mp4">}}
+{{<loop-vid caption="But after another feeding the next morning, it had enough activity to spring back ~80% growth!" src="/imgs/blog-imgs/sourdough-starter-monitor/2018-06-23 Refeeding.mp4">}}

 ## The Discussion